Mark-Tomlinson/markup-by-attribute-for-woocommerce/readme.txt

 == Changelog ==

-= 4.0 =
+= 4.0.2 =
-Build 202445.01
+Build 202447.05
-*	FEATURE: Complete overhaul of markup reapplication workflow:
+*	ENHANCEMENT: Addition of Markup Reapplication Workflow:
+	- No longer need to manually reset prices to reapply changed markups
 	- Added "Reapply markups" to variable product variation bulk actions for single-product updates
 	- Added quick-action icon on Products list for individual products
 	- Added "Reapply Markups" bulk action on Products list for updating multiple products
-	- Visual feedback during all operations with success/error indicators
+	- Visual feedback during all operations with 'success'/'error' indicators
 	- Progress tracking for bulk operations
-*	ENHANCEMENT: No longer need to manually reset prices to reapply changed markups
+*	ENHANCEMENT: Added full Italian and French translations
+*	MAINTENANCE: Realigned all translations with current text
 *	MAINTENANCE: Consolidated and improved admin CSS styling
 *	MAINTENANCE: Optimized JavaScript for better performance and user feedback
-*	MAINTENANCE: Ensured compatibility with current versions of WordPress, WooCommerce, and PHP
+*	MAINTENANCE: Ensured compatibility with current versions of WordPress, WooCommerce, MySQL, and PHP

 = 3.14.2 =
 Build 202440.03